AmrEledkawy/Autonomous-Quadcopter-Delivery-Design/README.md

 # Autonomous-Quadcopter-Delivery-Design
-Design of  Autonomous Delivery Qadrotor using SolidWorks and also the conversion of it using SimMechanics to be suitable for MatLab
+Design of  Autonomous Delivery Quadrotor using SolidWorks and also the conversion of it using SimMechanics to be suitable for MatLab